 Log on to the appliance with the User ID rsaadmin and the current operating system password:

-On a hardware appliance or an Amazon Web Services appliance, log on to the appliance using an SSH client.
+- On a hardware appliance, the Amazon Web Services appliance or the Azure appliance, log on to the appliance using an SSH client.

 On a VMware virtual appliance, log on to the appliance using an SSH client or the VMware vSphere client.

 On a Hyper-V virtual appliance, log on to the appliance using an SSH client , the Hyper-V System Center Virtual Machine Manager, or the Hyper-V Manager.